City of Laconia Parks & Recreation Department

 To get there: Court Street, left on to Pearl Street first right onto Memorial Park Rd.
 This park is 18 acres, this facility includes a lighted softball and hardball fields with restrooms and concession stand, a lighted outdoor skating facility, a sledding hill (entrance off South Street), five tennis courts (entrance off Lindsey Court), and fishing in the brook.

-To get there: 915 North Main Street.
-There are 2800 feet of life guarded beaches as well as fishing in Lake Opechee, field hockey, soccer and a 400M rubberized track.
+There are two beaches (Cove and Point) that are each 1400 feet.
+The Point has life guards during the summer as well as fishing in Lake Opechee, field hockey, soccer and a 400M rubberized track.
 There are five Little League ball fields, two playgrounds, two changing-room facilities with restrooms and a concession stand.
 Picnic facilities are found throughout the park.

 to get there: Corner of Eastman and Meredith Center Road.
 This facility has one lighted soccer field, one lighted hardball field, concession stand and restrooms.